paruldixit/Jenkins-demo/README.md

 # Jenkins-demo
-Project to demonstrate GitHub-Jenkins integration and Trigger jenkins build on push using github webhooks.
+Project to demonstrate GitHub-Jenkins integration and trigger jenkins build on push using github webhooks.